Pearl Harbor has a resonance for all Americans. The site is accessible, evocative, and moving. It’s the top site for visitors to Hawaii.

 After pick-up from your lodging, you’ll efficiently be ushered through the often crowded admission process.
 You’ll skip the lines for the public shuttle and be escorted via your tour van across the Ford Island Bridge to explore the USS Missouri ("Mighty Mo"), which was the last American battleship ever built and was the site of Japan’s official surrender to end World War II.

-After lunch in the shadow of this ship, you'll return via van to the main entrance for a moving video about the Pearl Harbor attack in an air conditioned theater, followed by a boat ride to the USS Arizona Memorial at the site of the sunken battleship (still visible) where over 1,100 sailors lost their lives.
+After lunch (the guide will provide a few options, paid for by the guest), you'll return via van to the main entrance for a moving film about the Pearl Harbor attack, followed by a boat ride to the USS Arizona Memorial at the site of the sunken battleship (still visible) where over 1,100 sailors lost their lives.
+You will disembark and spend some time on the memorial.
 Lastly is a visit aboard the USS Bowfin, where you will get a firsthand feel for what it was like to live and fight underwater during WWII on this legendary submarine.

-Total tour duration is approximately 6-7.5 hours (including transport), with about 5 hours at the Pearl Harbor sites.
+Total tour duration is approximately 6-7.5 hours (including transport), with 5-6 hours at the Pearl Harbor sites.